-At Hillyard, Spokane, Appleyard, Wenatchee, Delta, Interbay, Seattle and Vancouver, B. C., car inspectors are employed and will handle the inspection and testing of air brakes as well as signal equipment, on passenger and freight trains in the man-ner prescribed in the above mentioned book of rules.
-They will be held responsible for and can that all hand and air brakes are be held responsible for and see that all hand and air brakes are fully released before the train is permitted to leave the terminal.
+At Hillyard, Spokane, Appleyard, Wenatchee, Delta, Interbay, Seattle and Vancouver, B. C., car inspectors are employed and will handle the inspection and testing of air brakes as well as signal equipment, on passenger and freight trains in the manner prescribed in the above mentioned book of rules.

+They will be held responsible for and see that all hand and air brakes are fully released before train is permitted to leave the terminal.
+This does not relieve train men from knowing that all brakes are released in accordance with Transportation

 Trains leaving these points must have the air brakes on all cars in effective operation condition, viz.
 100%.